LogicalOverflow/MasterStats/README.md

 update the DBTable enum (Db package) and the matching DataClass (Db package) accordingly.

-Next you must create 2 properties files in the resource package:
+Next you must create 2 properties files in the folder src/main/resources:
 * api.properties: only contains one the property "apiKey" holding you api key
 * dynamoDB.properties: must contain the following properties:
   * accessKey: the access key for a IAM user with access to the database